29. Standard Procedure

 Her body felt numb.
 She placed one foot before the other as she shouldered through the crowd.
 As calm as she moved, her heart hammered in her ears.

-On the entry ramp, soldiers cuffed her marched her out of the bay.
+On the entry ramp, soldiers cuffed her and marched her out of the bay.
 Behind her, the shuttle door closed again.
 Everyone else got to go home.

 They led her past the detainment ward.
 The cells were emptier now; most detainees were processed.
 The next ward was different.
 The cells were smaller, and these ones had facilities.
 The prisoners here didn’t pace or yell for answers.
 They huddled in corners or sat on cots if they were lucky enough to have them.
 These people weren’t detainees.
 They were prisoners.